Faith Campaign: Prelude

 Whilst the Ba'athist leadership traditionally viewed Islamists as backwards, treating them with suspicion, towards the end of the 1980s the Iraqi government began to make overtures towards the Muslim Brotherhood, as well as other Sunni and Shiite Islamist groups.
 Other initial signs of this turn to Islamism were Saddam's claim that Ba'ath party founder Michel Aflaq had converted to Islam on his deathbed, and also the addition of the takbir to the Iraqi flag in 1991.

 One interpretation states that such a repudiation of Ba'athism's traditionally secularist stance was driven possibly not by a genuine shift in Saddam Hussein's political convictions, but rather a politically calculated move in order to reduce the risk of an Islamist uprising against the Baathist State.
-Dr Samuel Helfont, a scholar at the University of Pennsylvania, says that while "the Faith Campaign is normally portrayed in ideological terms—as the regime shifting away from secular nationalism toward a more religious outlook" in fact, "Iraq’s internal archives show that the campaign had much more to do with the regime’s institutional capacity to incorporate its views on religion into its policies without empowering hostile elements of the Iraqi religious landscape."
+Dr Samuel Helfont, a scholar at the University of Pennsylvania, says that while "the Faith Campaign is normally portrayed in ideological terms—as the regime shifting away from secular nationalism toward a more religious outlook" in fact, "Iraq's internal archives show that the campaign had much more to do with the regime's institutional capacity to incorporate its views on religion into its policies without empowering hostile elements of the Iraqi religious landscape."
 Helfont concludes, "thus the Faith Campaign should really not be seen as an ideological shift toward Islamism, as many have seen it.
 It was, in fact, an attempt by the regime to fight the rising tide of Islamism in the region", though he noted that Iraqi society over the course of the 1990s became more religiously radicalized regardless of the regime's actions.

 Campaign

 The campaign was formally announced by Saddam in mid-June 1993, with the initial stages focusing on the closing of much of Baghdad's nightlife.
 Saddam banned the sale of alcohol in public places, public consumption became punishable with imprisonment.
-The study of the Qu'ran became a core subject in the national educational curriculum, and a greater emphasis was put on the more general studying of Islam, with around 30,000 Qur’an and Islam teachers recruited benefiting from a monthly allowance outside their regular salary.
-Behind closed doors Saddam began to advocate the creation of a pan-Islamic state, so long as such a project began with the unification of the Arab world; the original position of Hassan al-Banna and the Egyptian Muslim Brotherhood.
+The study of the Qu'ran became a core subject in the national educational curriculum, and a greater emphasis was put on the more general studying of Islam, with around 30,000 Qur'an and Islam teachers recruited benefiting from a monthly allowance outside their regular salary.

 The campaign was intended to combat Shia influence in Iraq as well as to satisfy the Sunni population at a time when Iraq was dealing with worsening sanctions that increased opposition to the government.
+Most of Iraqi Kurdistan was outside of government control and was thus unaffected by the campaign and its consequences.